 What are the emerging issues where we can encourage compliant behaviour, deter non-compliance or boost public confidence?

-> Encourage products to obtain appropriate certification(s) with industry bodies, such as the Wi-Fi Alliance®, the Wi-SUN Alliance, the Zigbee Alliance, the Thread Group, and etc.
+> Encourage products to obtain appropriate certification(s) with industry bodies, such as the Wi-Fi Alliance®, the Wi-SUN Alliance, the Zigbee Alliance and the Thread Group.

 What are the technological or market developments that test the effectiveness of the regulatory framework?